Ash-Eileen/terminal-app/README.md

 #### **Target Audience**

-This app is targetted towards gamers, lovers of words and anyone needing a distraction from whatever is troubling them.
+This app is targeted towards gamers, lovers of words and anyone needing a distraction from whatever is troubling them.
 The user will need access to the command line so this would be more suitable to a Mac or Linux user or a developer.

 #### **How The Audience will use Hangman**